AlexJMcLean/bennetts-design-system/design.bennetts.com/content/patterns/design-patterns.md

 ### Consistent

 Patterns are always used in the same way for the same reasons.
-Merchants need to be able to trust their expectations.
+Users need to be able to trust their expectations.

 ### Unified